julianbaffy/wp2-coursepage/README.md

 # About

-I created this homepage to display the products of a project my students worked on. they created Websites with HTML and CSS files which are provided in the static directory of this repository.
-Although I use Tailwind CSS in some snppets, I tried to stick to pure CSS to make it accessible for the students.
+I created this homepage to display the products of a project my students worked on.
+They created websites with HTML and CSS files which are provided in the static directory of this repository.
+Although I use Tailwind CSS in some snippets, I tried to stick to pure CSS to make it accessible for the students.

-The Websites are linked in a grid in the frontpage, which is organised in tabs for different courses.
+The student's websites are linked in a grid on the frontpage, which is organised in tabs for different courses.

+Currently the Website ist deployed on Vercel: https://wp2coursepage.vercel.app/ .

 # Manage courses and student's pages

 ## Open Tabs
 By default CourseTabs will open the first non-empty course or the first course, if all are empty.
-You can change that, by setting the "startPosition" for the CourseTabs component in src/routes/+page.svelte.
+You can change that, by setting the value of "manualStartPosition" in src/routes/+page.svelte to any courseID.
 This ist not recommended.
 If you just want a specific tab to be open when sharing the page, this is handeled by the searchParams which are set by opening a tab. (e. a. .../course=2).

 ## Limits
 The Layout has breakpoints to make it work on all devices for up to 4 courses.
 5 Courses still work on big and medium large screens.